pjamsa/HTML_CSS_Projects/README.md

 </ul>

 <h2>Movie Theater Showtimes Page</h2>
-In this project I used HTML, CSS, and Bootstrap elements to create a home page for a Movie Theater to display showtimes.
+In this project I used HTML, CSS, and Bootstrap library to create a home page for a Movie Theater to display showtimes.

 <h2>Animal Shelter Adoption Page</h2>
 This project features HTML and CSS to create a mock website for an animal shelter looking for humans to adopt cute furry creatures.